Introduction: Achieving More with Predictable Pipeline

 - Optimizers: Optimization tools help you to analyze your data, enabling insights and actions that can be used to optimize the performance of your business efforts.

-You can see how this can get tricky.
+You can see how this can quickly become complicated.

 Most organizations unwittingly end up with extensive tech stacks full of flash-in-the-pan applications that get a job done, but do not necessarily fit into the overall strategy, or integrate with the rest of the stack.